A complete Ficus bonsai care guide focusing on the right watering and pruning techniques.

 Watering is among the most important care practices of a ficus bonsai tree.
 Ficus trees do not like to remain completely dry for a long time and prefer consistency in moisture for the soil around their roots, but dislike it if the soil is soggy.
 The roots of a bonsai ficus tree are quite sensitive, and if overwatered, they can suffer from root rot.

-Watering Frequency: If the first layer of soil appears dry and cracked, then this is the time to water this ficus bonsai.
+Watering Frequency: If the first layer of soil appears dry and cracked, then this is the time to water the ficus bonsai.
 In summer, expect a higher need for water.
 In winter, the requirement could go down due to lower temperatures and slower growth.

 Watering Tip: To prevent root rot, ensure the bonsai pot has good drainage.
 Never allow the bonsai ficus to sit in stagnant water.
 Use water that is around room temperature and water deeply, but not excessively, ensuring that all excess water is able to drain away.